-Mr. Wood then filed an interlocutory appeal to the Court of Appeals and the Court issued an order declining to review Mr. Wood's request for leave to appeal on December 2, 2016.
+Mr. Wood then filed an interlocutory appeal to the Court of Appeals and the Court issued an order denying Mr. Wood's request for leave to appeal on December 2, 2016, but provided no analysis and simply stated that there was no issue requiring immediate review.
 Mr. Wood filed an Application for Leave to Appeal with the Michigan Supreme Court on January 25, 2017.
 The Supreme Court declined to review Mr. Wood's Application for Leave to Appeal on April 4, 2017.
 A two-day jury trial was held on May 31st and June 1st of 2017.
 Over the objection of Mr. Wood, the District Court instructed the jury that a "juror" for the purpose of the jury tampering statute "includes a person who has been summoned to appear in court to decide the facts in a specific trial."
 The jury thereafter found Mr. Wood guilty of jury tampering.